mppeyton/Gene_expression_analysis/README.md

 Analysis of gene expression data using R (CSCI5465):

-Gene expression data_analysis7: Statistical analysis of gene expression data using microarray and RNA-seq datasets
+Gene expression data_analysis: Statistical analysis of gene expression data using microarray and RNA-seq datasets

-Exploring gene expression signatures through cluster analysis8: Examine genes that have similar profiles of expression across samples
+Exploring gene expression signatures through cluster analysis: Examine genes that have similar profiles of expression across samples